Compliance posture

 7. Interim governance posture

 Note for DPO and legal reviewers: the regulatory positions in §4 above reflect Genetic History’s current architectural-lever posture combined with established GDPR and sector-law research.
-Formal legal opinions for the interim-posture items are scheduled with Peer 8 Legal/Compliance Counsel post-MVP-live (~2026-05-15..05-25).
-Where formal opinions diverge from interim positions, this page will be updated and the DPA template revised accordingly.
+Formal legal opinions for the interim-posture items are scheduled with external Legal/Compliance Counsel in the coming weeks.
+Where formal opinions diverge from interim positions, this page will be updated and the license annex template revised accordingly.

 If you require formal legal opinions prior to that review — for example, for your procurement gate — contact Genetic History at acgt@genetichistory.es to arrange direct dialogue with the founder.